masolimano/maneage/README-hacking.md

 the list of prerequisites for TeX macro file.
 In fact, this is how a project is designed to grow in this framework.

-When working within a group, more than one person may want to work with the pipeline outputs (in the build directory).
-For example each person is developing part of the higher-level steps of the pipeline in their own Git branch of the pipeline, but using the same build directory.
-Therefore, the lower-level parts of the built outputs, can be shared between them.
-In such scenarios, this pipeline comes with a `for-group` script (in the top directory) which is just a simple wrapper to run the configure and building steps.
-You can specify a group name within this file.
-Therefore, when you use it (fully described in the comments at the start of the file), it will ensure that all group members have write access to the created files.